dojo/site/content/blog/en/building-dojo-app.md

 ---
 title: Building apps with Dojo
-date: 2020-11-30T12:00:00.000Z
+date: 2021-03-15T12:00:00.000Z
 author: Rene Rubalcava
 ---

-Dojo provides a one stop shop for building scalable and efficient web applications.
-It comes with all the basics you need:
+Dojo provides a one-stop shop for building scalable and efficient web applications.
+Dojo includes all the basics you need:

 * Widgets
 * Routing
 * State Management

-Sometimes when building an app, you might have to mix and match different libraries to get all these features, but when working with a full framework, this is the type of tooling you would expect to get out of the box.
-It's a tradeoff of flexibility versus versatility.
-I personally like having everything I need in one place, with room to bring in extra tooling as needed.
+Sometimes when building an app, you might need to mix and match different libraries to get all of these features, but when working with a full framework, this tooling is expected out of the box.
+Sometimes this is a tradeoff between flexibility versus versatility.
+I personally like having everything I need to get started in one place, with room to bring in extra tooling as needed.

 Today, we're going to build a coffee shop app, where you can add a type of coffee and customize it for your order.
 These are some of the key items and features our application will need.